 Prior to this offering, there has been no public market for the shares of our Class B common stock.
-The initial public offering price for the shares of our Class B common stock will be determined by negotiation between the representatives of the underwriters and us.
-Among the factors considered in determining the proposed filing range of our initial public offering price were our record of operations, our financial position and prospects, the experience of our management, our revenue and other operating information, and the market prices of securities and financial and operating information of companies engaged in businesses similar to ours.
+The initial public offering price for the shares of our Class B common stock has been determined by negotiation between the representatives of the underwriters and us.
+Among the factors considered in determining the initial public offering price were our record of operations, our financial position and prospects, the experience of our management, our revenue and other operating information, and the market prices of securities and financial and operating information of companies engaged in businesses similar to ours.